-The Equity Shares of your Company continue to remain listed (Group-X) on the BSE Ltd. The Company has paid the listing fees as payable to the BSE Ltd. for the financial year 2023-24.
+The Equity Shares of your Company continue to remain listed (Group-X) on the BSE Ltd. The Company has paid the listing fees as payable to the BSE Ltd. for the financial year 2024-25.

-Technology Updation
+⇒ Technology Updation

-The Company remains fully committed to implement the "Section-B of the Information Technology Framework" mandated by RBI for HFCs with asset size of below Rs.500 crore and in this direction has already commenced the exercise of upgrading of its existing system and technology.
-It is expected that with its gradual commissioning, the entire facet of the business i.e. Operations, Credit, Finance & Accounts, Regulatory Report and Returns, MIS etc. shall be system driven with greater efficiency, checks, balance and alerts.
-While the benefits are significant, the deterrent factor is the huge capital outlay and its recurring maintenance cost that is expected to adversely impact a modest sized HFC as your Company.
-In order to mitigate it, the process of procurement of hardware / software and onward development work as well as its commissioning are being undertaken in a progressive and stage-wise manner.
+The Company is going through the exercise of upgrading the existing in-house developed software as per the modest sized HFC and as per the requirement of the regulators.
+It is expected that with its gradual commissioning of the entire facet of the business i.e. Operations, Credit, Finance & Accounts, Regulatory Report and Returns, MIS etc. shall be system driven with greater efficiency, checks, balance and alerts.
+The process of procurement of hardware/software has already been completed and onward development work is in advanced stage.
+The commissioning of the in-house software will be undertaken in a progressive and stage-wise manner.

-Depository System
+□ Depository System

 The Company has entered into an agreement with CDSL/NSDL for transaction of shares in dematerialized form.
-As on March 31, 2023, only 2.95 per cent of the Company's paid up Share Capital consisting of 2,06,811 shares were held in physical form.
+As on March 31, 2024, only 2.95 per cent of the Company's paid up Share Capital consisting of 2,06,209 shares were held in physical form.
 As per the Securities and Exchange Board of India's (SEBI) instructions, the Company's shares have to be transacted in dematerialised form and therefore, members are requested to convert their holdings to dematerialised form.